SirusDoma/rspec_api_documentation/README.md

 ## Fork Note

-This fork focus on [format](https://apiblueprint.org) format to fix and improve api blueprint generator.
+This fork focus on [API Blueprint](https://apiblueprint.org) format to fix and improve api blueprint generator.
 Refer to [original repository](https://github.com/zipmark/rspec_api_documentation) for instruction for other formats.

 You can use original functions for `:api_blueprint` that inherited from original implementation.